-From Hanoi you can book a cruise package that includes two-way transfer.
-You may also book a private car through your travel agent, or travel in style by going for a seaplane tour.
-You will be transferred from Hanoi to Halong by Hai Au seaplane.
+From Hanoi, you can book a cruise package that includes a two-way transfer.
+Via Halong Hub, you may also book a private car transfer, or travel in style by going on a seaplane tour.

-From Hai Phong, there are three options: taxi, bus and ferry.
-To travel by ferry, you need to go to Ben Binh Terminal and then the ferry will take you to Cai Vieng or Cat Ba.
-Note that whether you’re coming from Hanoi or Hai Phong, you don’t book your transportation first to a port in Halong and then purchase a ticket there.
-Most tourists book their cruise first, either online or through a travel agency in Vietnam.
-They will take care of your transfer to the port where the cruise departs.
-Check out this post for further details.
+From Hai Phong, there are three options: taxi, bus, and ferry.
+To travel by ferry, you will need to go to Ben Binh Terminal and then the ferry will take you to Cai Vieng or Cat Ba.

-For most travelers planning to visit Vietnam’s top tourist destination, a commonly asked question is “How many days should I stay in Halong?”
-Well, there is actually no right or wrong answer because it depends on personal preferences such as budget and what you are looking for in your vacation.
+For most travelers planning to visit Vietnam’s top tourist destination, a commonly asked question is ‘How many days should I stay in Halong Bay?’

 Can I Swim in Halong Bay?

 Absolutely!
 The World Heritage Site is considered one of the best places to swim in Vietnam because of its numerous pristine waters.
 The bay is not only a perfect place for sunbathing, but it is also ideal for taking a dip in the clean, refreshing, emerald-colored waters.

 The best sites for swimming are areas where the waters are calm and the beaches are not overcrowded.
 Swimming in the bay is a one-of-a-kind experience that you should not miss and it’s best done from a cruise ship!

 Find The Best Cruise In Halong Bay With Halong Hub!